MCP Server Integration

 - ALLOW -- No violations.
 The agent can proceed.

-- WARN -- Violations found but enforcement allows continuation.
+- FLAG -- Violations found but enforcement allows continuation.
 The agent should log the warning.

-- BLOCK -- Violations found.
+- DENY -- Violations found.
 The agent must not execute the action.

 When enforcementAction is APPROVAL_REQUIRED, the response includes a reviewRequestId and pollUrl for checking review status.